Steps Forward to Combatting Antisemitism in our Schools

 -

-Focus groups of parents are beginning to be planned with parents and administrators.
-Additional dates will be provided to ensure access for all who are interested.
+Focus groups with parents are beginning to be planned, along with administrators.
+Additional dates will be provided to ensure access for all interested parties.

 -